The Index of Dirac Operators on Incomplete Edge Spaces: Introduction

-We also replace the cotangent bundle of $M$ by a bundle adapted to the geometry, the `incomplete edge cotangent bundle' $T_{\ie}^*M$, see \eqref{eqn:incomplete-edge-tangent-def} below.
-This bundle is locally spanned by forms like $dx,$ $x\; dz,$ and $dy,$ and the main difference with the usual cotangent bundle is that the form $x\; dz$ is a non-vanishing section of $T_{\ie}^*M$ all the way to $\pa M.$
+We also replace the cotangent bundle of $M$ by a bundle adapted to the geometry, the `incomplete edge cotangent bundle' $T_{\ie}^*M$, see~\eqref{eqn:incomplete-edge-tangent-def} below.
+This bundle is locally spanned by forms like~$dx$, $x\,dz$, and $dy$, and the main dif\/ference with the usual cotangent bundle is that the form~$x\, dz$ is a non-vanishing section of $T_{\ie}^*M$ all the way to~$\pa M$.

-We assume that $(M,g)$ is spin and denote a spin bundle on $M$ by $\SPB \lra M$ and the associated Dirac operator by $\eth.$ The operator $\eth$ does not induce an operator on the boundary in the usual sense, due to the degeneracy of the metric there, but we do have
+We assume that $M^\circ$ is spin and denote a spin bundle on $M^\circ$ by $\SPB \lra M$ and the associated Dirac operator by $\eth$.
+The operator $\eth$ does not induce an operator on the boundary in the usual sense, due to the degeneracy of the metric there, but we do have

-where $\eth_Z$ is a vertical family of Dirac operators on $\p M.$ It turns out, as in the conic case mentioned above, and the analogous study of the signature operator in \cite{ALMPI, ALMPII}, that much of the functional analytic behavior of $\eth$ is tied to that of $\eth_Z.$ Indeed, in Section \ref{sec:proofofessential} below we prove the following theorem.
+where $\eth_Z$ is a family of operators on the f\/ibers of $\p M$.
+It turns out, as in the conic case mentioned above, and the analogous study of the signature operator in~\cite{ALMPI, ALMPII}, that much of the functional analytic behavior of $\eth$ is tied to that of $\eth_Z$.
+Indeed, in Section~\ref{sec:proofofessential} below we prove the following theorem.